vitobotta/hetzner-k3s/README.md

 # existing_network: <specify if you want to use an existing network, otherwise one will be created for this cluster>
 ```

-It should hopefully be self explanatory; you can run `hetzner-k3s releases` to see a list of the available releases from the most recent to the oldest available.
+It should hopefully be self explanatory; you can run `hetzner-k3s releases` to see a list of the available k3s releases.

 If you are using Docker, then set `kubeconfig_path` to `/cluster/kubeconfig` so that the kubeconfig is created in the same directory where your config file is.
 Also set the config file path to `/cluster/<filename>`.